In This Article

 This year I'm celebrating my first Thanksgiving as a vegan, and I have to admit, I'm pretty excited about it.
 Yes, I'm aware that vegan Thanksgiving isn't taken so seriously by the mainstream public—people have long since made fun of it, cracking Tofurky-themed jokes and insinuating that cranberry sauce is the only thing a vegan can eat on Thanksgiving.
-If your family doesn't quite get the plant-based lifestyle, bringing your veganism home to dinner can often feel like bringing home a significant other that they don't really like or understand.
+If your family doesn't quite get the plant-based lifestyle, bringing your veganism home to dinner can often feel like bringing home a significant other that they don't like or understand.
 But just like true love, there's nothing that can come between a vegan and her ethical, health-conscious views.
-Especially when vegan Thanksgiving can actually be this delicious.
+Especially when vegan Thanksgiving can be this delicious.

 Looking for vegan Thanksgiving recipes that even carnivores will love?
 Keep scrolling for nine vegan versions of your favorite Thanksgiving recipes!

 Your family might not understand the concept of a turkey-free Thanksgiving yet, but we guarantee this plant-based meatloaf by Connoisseurus Veg makes a scrumptious substitute.
 Roasted chickpeas and a delicious maple glaze make this main dish hearty, protein-rich, and festive.

 The only specialty ingredients this requires are vegan Worcestershire sauce and liquid smoke, but they're both available on Amazon.

 Jalapeño-Orange Cranberry Sauce

 Most cranberry sauce is already vegan, but this spicy, savory version by Fat Free Vegan shows how much fun you can have with plant foods.
 Fresh jalapeño peppers give the recipe a unique zing.
 Plus, it contains an ingredient called capsaicin, which is an anti-inflammatory and shown to help with weight loss, especially in the tummy area.